Cooking in The Keys

 Roasting generally takes less time than baking, as the higher heat cooks food more quickly.
 Baking, especially for baked goods like bread or cakes, often requires longer cooking times to ensure that the interior is fully cooked and the exterior is evenly browned.

-Roasted baby Yukon Gold Potatoes
+overhead shot of Roasted baby Yukon Gold Potatoes

 Roasted Baby Gold Potatoes